Attending "Toda University"

 "For six months I did not receive any salary.
 My shoes were falling apart, I didn't have any proper clothes, and I was in poor health.
 But if it meant I could protect President Toda, I was willing to suffer in the worlds of even Hunger and Hell.
 I was determined not to have any regrets."1

-Shonen Nihon (Boys' Japan),' edited by Ikeda, was a widely read boys magazine during Japan's early postwar era
+Shonen Nihon (Boys' Japan), edited by Ikeda, was a widely read boys magazine during Japan's early postwar era

 It was in the midst of this struggle against bankruptcy and failure that Toda outlined his vision of establishing a school and a university run according to the principles of the value-creation (soka) education philosophy of his own mentor, Tsunesaburo Makiguchi (1871-1944).
 Such an idea must have seemed fanciful in the extreme at the time, yet the utmost seriousness with which the 22-year-old Ikeda contemplated this vision is demonstrative of the profundity of his bond with Toda.
 Two decades later he brought this vision to reality, establishing the Soka Schools and Soka University.

 With Ikeda's help, Toda was eventually able to pay off his debts and resolve his financial affairs.
 To save his mentor from ruin required Ikeda's full, exhaustive efforts and meant that he had to give up his schooling.
 Toda pledged to give Ikeda a thorough, university-level education.
-These lessons--what Ikeda now refers to as "Toda University"--were carried out in the mornings before work and on weekends and continued until 1957, the year before Toda's death.
+These lessons--what Ikeda later referred to as "Toda University"--were carried out in the mornings before work and on weekends and continued until 1957, the year before Toda's death.

 Toda (right) provided Ikeda (sitting) with a wide-ranging and rigorous education.
 (June 1955)